Ardmore Shipping (ASC)

 Gernot Ruppelt Chief Executive Officer

-Bart Kelleher serves as Chief Financial Officer and was appointed President of Ardmore Shipping in July 2024.
-He joined Ardmore in September 2022 as CFO and brings over 25 years of experience in the maritime, finance, energy, and industrials sectors.
-Before Ardmore, he was the Chief Executive Officer of Chembulk Tankers, a stainless-steel chemical tanker company, and also served as Chief Operating Officer at Principal Maritime, a Suezmax crude carrier company.
-Mr. Kelleher previously held positions as Chief Strategy Officer and Chief Financial Officer at Chembulk Tankers.
-His earlier career includes roles in investment banking, commercial banking, equity research, and capital markets at Bear Stearns and HSH Nordbank.
-He also worked as a deck officer on U.S.-flag crude oil tankers and held management positions in the cruise industry and at a naval architecture firm.
-Mr. Kelleher is an Advisory Board Member for OrbitMI.
+Bart Kelleher was appointed President of Ardmore Shipping, effective September 16, 2024, and maintains his role as Chief Financial Officer.
+He initially joined Ardmore as Chief Financial Officer in September 2022.
+Mr. Kelleher has over 25 years of progressive experience in the maritime, finance, energy, and industrials sectors.
+Prior to his tenure at Ardmore, he served as Chief Executive Officer at Chembulk Tankers, a stainless-steel chemical tanker company, and as Chief Operating Officer at Principal Maritime, a Suezmax crude carrier company.
+He also held roles in investment banking, commercial banking, equity research, and capital markets with firms such as Bear Stearns and HSH Nordbank.
+Earlier in his career, he served as a deck officer onboard US-flag crude oil tankers.

 Robert Gaina Senior Vice President, Commercial